Planning Poker Online Tool

 Most planning poker tools live separately from your work.
-In doBoard, estimates happen inside the task: full context, async voting before the meeting, and a simultaneous reveal that keeps every voice equal.
+In doBoard, estimates happen inside the task: full context, async voting before the meeting, private Fibonacci scores, and a simultaneous reveal that keeps every voice equal.

 No extra tabs, no copy-pasting, no lost votes.